kaltura/DeveloperPortalDocs/documentation/03_Media-Management/Categories-And-Custom-Metadata.md

 type: header
 ---

-## Introduction to Categories
+Media entries can be organized in categories.
+Categories are structured in a tree-like hierarchy where each category can include multiple sub-categories.
+You can add, remove and edit categories using the [category service](https://developer.kaltura.com/api-docs/#/category).
+And you can assign a media entry to a specific category using the [categoryEntry service](https://developer.kaltura.com/api-docs/#/categoryEntry).
+Categories provide a logical structure for your site and assist with content management.
+You can assign custom metadata to categories.
+Then using filters you can create robust search and discovery workflows, playlists and more.
+Categories may also be used for setting content entitlements to end-users in various applications.

+In summary:

-* A category is a metadata field that groups content.
+* A category is a metadata that groups content.
 * Media entries can be added into categories.
+Each entry can be associated with up to 32 categories (If you need more, please [contact us](mailto:vpaas.kaltura.com)).
 * Categories are built in a tree-like hierarchy where each category can include multiple sub-categories.
 * Categories provide a logical taxonomy structure for your site or application and assist with content management.
 * You can use categories, along with metadata and filters to create manually or dynamically generated playlists.